sgkolli535/Python-Projects/README.md

-# sgkolli
+# Python
-# This repository is meant to display my personal projects in Python, C++, and more.
+# This repository is meant to display my personal projects in Python.